Your pictures - Argyllshire Advertiser

 Already a subscriber?
 Login here

-Reader Robin Morton provides this week’s photograph, which features a popular subject – the Paps of Jura.
-This perspective is, however, from Islay.

-Rather than the sunset seen from the mainland looking west, this picture shows dawn from Bunnahabhain, across the sound of Islay to the famous Jura hills.

-Send your favourite photos to: editor@argyllshireadvertiser.co.uk or via the Argyllshire Advertiser Facebook page.
+Reader Fiona McCuish provides this week’s photograph, which features the Crinan Basin in colourful glory despite driecht overcast weather.
+The boats reflected on the water makes for a serene scene.
+Send your favourite photos to: editor@argyllshireadvertiser.co.uk or via the Argyllshrie Advertiser Facebook page.